 |Other Partners||Cariboo Agricultural Research Alliance (CARA), BC Agriculture and Climate Adaptation Research Network (BC-ACARN), Young Agrarians|

-Climate change is resulting in more variability in conditions across the seasons, which is increasing the complexity of managing agricultural operations.
-Local research, including evaluation of technologies, practices and production systems, will support producers in managing through a range of conditions.
+Climate change is resulting in more variability and extremes in conditions across the seasons, which is increasing the complexity of managing agricultural operations.
+Producers in the Cariboo require robust local research to support profitability and resilience in their unique production environment.

 This strategic plan identifies an approach for the Cariboo Agricultural Research Alliance (CARA) (formally launched in 2018 through an earlier CAI project) to use limited research resources for broad and strategic benefit.
 The plan was informed by background research, a ranking matrix and consultation with stakeholders, including two thematic focus groups to develop the two top research priorities.

 While developing the strategic plan, this project:

 - identified local sector research priorities using a matrix criteria that will enable the process to be replicated in the future